secretstartups/handbook/hiring/talent-acquisition-framework/coordinator/index.html.md

 1. On the Position dropdown, select `International`.
 1. Next, select `à la carte` from the Screening Package dropdown.
 1. Next, select `Criminal-International` from the Add-Ons dropdown (can search in the search bar), and push TAB to populate the "Jurisdiction for Criminal-International" box on the righthand side.
-   - If you are submitting a background check for a candidate located in Japan, **or if you need to run a financial check for Finance team candidates**, you will select `Extended Global Sanctions` instead of "Criminal-International".
+   - If you are submitting a background check for a candidate located in Japan or Russia, **or if you need to run a financial check for Finance team candidates**, you will select `Extended Global Sanctions` instead of "Criminal-International".
 1. Next, select `Verification-Employment (International)` from the Add-Ons drowpdown.
 1. Next, select the candidate's country from the dropdown on the righthand side under `Add-On Details`.
 1. Next, enter in the candidate's location under `Location of Employment`.